 In this post, we’ll review e-signature laws, the factors that make an e-signature legally binding, the types of documents that can be electronically signed, and the proper way to implement e-signatures.

-To understand the legality of electronic signatures, you first have to look at the laws that govern them.
+To understand the legality of electronic signatures, you first examine the laws governing them.
 Each country has its own legal framework that governs e-signatures including:

-While e-signature laws vary from country to country, there are several principles that make them legally binding almost anywhere in the world.
+While laws vary from country to country, several principles make electronic signatures legally binding almost anywhere in the world.

 1. Intent to sign